 Open Play - Everyone is welcome.

-Mens’ and Ladies’ Ladder – Registration is required on Sign-up Genius.
-Players play a round-robin game format on one court.
+Mens and Ladies Ladder – Players play a round-robin game format on one court.
 Winners then move up and lowest scores move down.
 Play tends to be of a competitive nature.

 Drills and Skills – This is an opportunity to work on technique and game strategy through drills with a club mentor for a full hour.
 A great way to improve your game.

 Designated Play – These sessions have eligibility criteria for play on specific courts.
-A VPA Club rating, or a USAPA/Pickleball Canada (PCO) tournament rating is required.
+A VPA Club Rating is required.
+The club rating is determined though players and the ratings committee using filters such as the UTPR (USA Pickleball), Tournament Bracket play 2018-2020, previous club performance-based rating, or a skills session with an International Teaching Pickleball Professional Association (IPTPA) Certified Rating Specialist Level 4/5 that is not more than 3 years old.
 This is a chance to play with like-skilled players to improve your game and strategic play.
-VPA Designated Play sessions are defined as 2.0, 2.5, 3.0, and 3.5+ at this time.
+VPA Designated Play sessions are defined at this time as follows

 Wild Card – Live on the wild side.
 You never know what you are going to get.
 The hosts determine the play format based on the groups’ skill levels and attendance numbers.